mongodb/terraform-provider-mongodbatlas/website/docs/r/online_archive.html.markdown

 `mongodbatlas_online_archive` resource provides access to create, edit, pause and resume an online archive for a collection.

 -> **NOTE:** Groups and projects are synonymous terms.
 You may find group_id in the official documentation.

-~> **IMPORTANT:** The collection must exists before performing an online archive, otherwise the state of the archive is pending.
+~> **IMPORTANT:** The collection must exists before performing an online archive.

+~> **IMPORTANT:** There are fields that are immutable after creation, i.e if `date_field` value does not exist in the collection, the online archive state will be pending forever, and this field cannot be updated, that means a destroy is required, known error `ONLINE_ARCHIVE_CANNOT_MODIFY_FIELD`

 ## Example Usages
 ```hcl